nefariousjosiah/nefariousjosiah/README.md

   - Building innovative tools to solve complex IT and networking challenges.

 - 🔭 **Current Work:**
-  - IT Technical Support Engineer / SOC Analyst I at Kaseya, configuring network monitoring tools, streamlining workflows, and enhancing system performance.
+  - IT Technical Support Engineer at Kaseya, configuring network monitoring tools, streamlining workflows, and enhancing system performance.
   - Developing a **C++ networking engine** and **Python tools** for security analysis and automation.

 - 💡 **Programming Expertise:**